Last Modified Date: 30 Jan 2018

 Additional InformationOnly a continuous axis will allow the bars to touch.

-An additional example of such a chart can be found in the following article: Creating a Skyline Chart (Variable Width Column Chart)
+Creating a Skyline Chart (Variable Width Column Chart)

 Thank you for providing your feedback on the effectiveness of the article.